kernelkit/infix/doc/container.md

 Default builds of Infix do not enable any container support.
-See below section, [Enabling Container Support](#enabling-container-support), for details on how to enable it.
+See below section, [Enabling Container Support](#enabling-container-support), for details on how to enable it using Podman.

+Networking in containers is provided by both Infix and the Container Network Interface ([CNI](https://www.cni.dev/)) that Podman supports.

 Docker Containers with Podman